 5. Reflection

-Reflection can be a powerful coaching tool for teachers because it allows them to develop a deeper understanding of their teaching and learning practices, identify areas for improvement, and develop an action plan for making changes.
-By engaging in reflective practices with the support of a coach, teachers can improve their effectiveness in the classroom and support student learning and success.
-Reflecting on ones practice is important
+Reflection can be a powerful coaching tool for teachers because it allows them to develop a deeper understanding of their teaching and learning practices, identify areas for improvement, and develop an action plan for meaningful change.
+When done well, reflection supports sustained professional growth, boosts classroom effectiveness, and ultimately enhances student learning outcomes.

 Want to know how to encourage reflective teaching in your school?
 View the Ultimate Guide to Reflective Practice in Teaching.